Partner with Lynette

 Background and Training

-I’m currently in formation (or rather, a “becoming” process) with an ecumenical community of women religious discerning a vocation for vowed consecrated life.
+I’m currently in formation with a contemporary, ecumenical community of women religious discerning a vocation for vowed consecrated life.

 Theologically speaking, I find the most resonance with the writings of Dr. Monica Coleman, Rev. Wilda C. Gafney, Ph.D., Dr. Christena Cleveland, and Dr. Katie Cannon.